• Dec 15, 2025

 • Bonuses and dividends

-• Inheritance—Documents such as a Grant of Probate or a Will
+• Inheritance: Documents such as a Grant of Probate or a Will

-• Other Source—Documentation on divorce, inheritance, lawsuits, etc.
+• Other Source: Documentation on divorce, inheritance, lawsuits, etc.

-All of the above documents have to explain the source of funds in detail and from different angles.
-For example, if the customer claims that their funds came from as a “gift,” a simple note from the person who “gifted” it will not be enough.
-This individual will also have to submit:
+All of the above documents must explain the source of funds in detail and from various angles.
+For example, if the customer claims that their funds came from a “gift,” a simple note from the person who “gifted” it will not be enough.

 • Documented proof of funds transfer